The following is a guest post by Michael Wigge, author of How to Barter for Paradise.

-Actually I didn’t take any with me, which was a big disaster.
-I got parasites in India which made me seriously sick for three weeks.
+I didn’t take any with me, which was a big disaster.
+I got parasites in India, which made me seriously sick for three weeks.

-I also ended up with huge back issues and an endless flu at one stage.
+And I also had substantial back issues and an endless flu at one stage.
 No medication, no good!

 Learn more at www.howtotraveltheworldforfree.com.